Skip to main content

 Why are Indigenous Institutes pursuing accreditation?

-Through the historic 2017 legislation, Indigenous Institutes Act, our Member IIs are recognized as vibrant post-secondary institutions and an ideal choice for learners.
+Through the historic 2017 legislation, Indigenous Institutes Act, our Member Institutes are recognized as vibrant post-secondary institutions and an ideal choice for learners.
 Accreditation is included in the Act and speaks to the need to maintain standards in post-secondary through quality assurance.
-In short, an independent, unaffiliated and objective body [Council] ensures such standards are met and provides an accredited status to the educational institute.
-It’s important to note that Member IIs currently provide fully accredited programming through their partnership and articulation agreements with other PSE institutions.
+In short, an independent, unaffiliated and objective body ensures such standards are met and provides an accredited status to the educational institute.
+It’s important to note that Member Institutes currently provide fully accredited programming through their partnership and articulation agreements with other post-secondary institutions.

 Accreditation is important for both learners and educators because it demonstrates that learners have been sufficiently educated in a specific area.
 It helps to determine if an institution meets or exceeds minimum standards and helps learners determine acceptable institutions for enrollment.
 Accreditation plays an important role in the success of learners because it ensures that they have attained the skills and knowledge to pursue careers, studies or additional training without having to be tested further.